-Our industrial forensics approach combines our expertise in corrosion and concrete to support engineering firms.
-We help define structural condition assessments of reinforced concrete structures, evaluate historical construction for adaptive reuse, and much more:
+Our industrial forensics approach combines expertise in corrosion and concrete to support engineering firms.
+We help engineers complete structural condition assessments of reinforced concrete structures, evaluate historical construction for adaptive reuse, and much more:

-- Chemical analysis of construction materials for chlorides, sulfates, organic contaminants, and metals.
+- Chemical analysis of construction materials for chlorides (ASTM C1152 and ASTM C1218), sulfates, organic contaminants, and metals.